opensearch-project/documentation-website/_opensearch/data-streams.md

 If you're ingesting continuously generated time-series data such as logs, events, and metrics into OpenSearch, you're likely in a scenario where the number of documents grows rapidly and you don't need to update older documents.

-A typical workflow to manage time-series data involves multiple steps such as creating a rollover index alias, defining a write index, and defining common mappings and settings for the backing indices.
+A typical workflow to manage time-series data involves multiple steps, such as creating a rollover index alias, defining a write index, and defining common mappings and settings for the backing indices.

-Data streams simplify this bootstrapping process and enforce a setup that best suits time-series data, such as being designed primarily for append-only data, and ensuring that each document has a timestamp field.
+Data streams simplify this process and enforce a setup that best suits time-series data, such as being designed primarily for append-only data and ensuring that each document has a timestamp field.

 A data stream is internally composed of multiple backing indices.
 Search requests are routed to all the backing indices, while indexing requests are routed to the latest write index.
-You can use [ISM]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) policies to automatically handle rollovers or deletion of indices in a data stream, based on your use case.
+[ISM]({{site.url}}{{site.baseurl}}/im-plugin/ism/index/) policies let you automatically handle index rollovers or deletions.

 ## Get started with data streams